 The Company sponsors a contributory profit sharing and savings plan (the "401(k) Plan") that covers substantially all employees who are at least 21 years of age and have completed one year of service.
 The Company makes matching contributions equal to 100% of the first 2% of each employee's wages that are contributed and 25% of the next 4% of each employee's wages that are contributed.
 An employee generally must be employed on December 31 to receive that year's Company matching contribution, with the matching contribution funded annually at the beginning of the subsequent year following the year in which the matching contribution was earned.
 The Company may also make additional discretionary profit sharing contributions to the plan on an annual basis as determined by the Board of Directors.
-The Company did not make any discretionary contributions to the 401(k) Plan during the three or nine months ended September 30, 2017 or 2016.
-The Company expensed matching contributions under the 401(k) Plan in the amounts of \$5.7 million and \$5.3 million for the three months ended September 30, 2017 and 2016, respectively, which were included in "Selling, general and administrative expenses" on the accompanying Condensed Consolidated Statements of Income.
-The Company expensed matching contributions under the 401(k) Plan in the amounts of \$17.0 million and \$15.5 million for the nine months ended September 30, 2017 and 2016, respectively, which were included in "Selling, general and administrative expenses" on the accompanying Condensed Consolidated Statements of Income.
+The Company did not make any discretionary contributions to the 401(k) Plan during the three months ended March 31, 2018 or 2017.
+The Company expensed matching contributions under the 401(k) Plan in the amounts of \$5.7 million and \$5.5 million for the three months ended March 31, 2018 and 2017, respectively, which were included in "Selling, general and administrative expenses" on the accompanying Condensed Consolidated Statements of Income.